CreativeCollisionsLimited/mdc-feature-documentation/contents/v2/users/users.md

 width="200"
 />

-#### List Of Users
+#### System Users

-- Entering on this page, you will be able to see listed if allowed by your role, the users from your company.
+- Once on this page, the admin can see user's information such as name, email, company, and role.
+It's also possible to add, edit, or delete users.

 <ImageZoom
 src="images/users/users_page.png"